Extraltodeus/Skimmed_CFG/README.md

 ![image](https://github.com/user-attachments/assets/b188947c-6226-42ff-b868-e6a44bbfe590)

+Tested with SD3.5 turbo.
+To make it work set the skimming scale at 2~2.5

 ## nodes:
 - Skimmed CFG: My version first version of this, works like a charm!
 - Skimmed CFG - replace: replace the values within the negative by those in the positive prediction, nullifying (actually giving an equivalent scale of 1) the effect of values targeted by the filter.